sharmainec/tp/docs/UserGuide.md

   * Words in `UPPER_CASE` are parameters to be supplied by you.
     * e.g. a usage of `add l/LANGUAGE e/ENGLISH_PHRASE f/FOREIGN_PHRASE` could be `add l/Chinese e/Good Morning f/早安`.
   * Some commands have optional parameters which you do not need to give.
-These optional parameters are indicated with square brackets.
+These optional parameters are indicated within square brackets.
     * e.g. `edit INDEX [l/LANGUAGE] [e/ENGLISH_PHRASE] [f/FOREIGN_PHRASE]` can be used as `edit 1 l/Chinese e/Good Morning f/早安` or `edit 1 e/Good Morning`.
   * Extraneous parameters for commands that do not take in parameters (such as `help` and `clear`) will be ignored.
     * e.g. `help 123` is the same as `help`.

 ### Flashcard Format
 This section aims to provide you with a quick breakdown on LingoGO!'s flashcard format.
-Flashcards with the same `LANGUAGE`, `ENGLISH_PHRASE` and `FOREIGN_PHRASE` will be considered as a duplicated flashcard and only one copy of the flashcard can exist in LingoGO!.

 * **`LANGUAGE` parameter**
     * Should not be longer than **50 characters**.